The gastronomic hallmarks of Perrier-Jouët

 In his work with Perrier-Jouët, Sébastien Morellon has looked to the House’s rich heritage for inspiration.
 With each new season he gives free rein to his creativity, drawing upon themes of art and nature while channelling the creative freedom of the Art Nouveau movement.

 His cuisine is pure and precise, accentuating the finesse of the House’s champagnes.
 Predominantly plant-based and embellished with floral touches, it conveys an elegant expression of the terroir.
 Every dish gives pride of place to local, seasonal produce, sourced from farmers who share our environmental convictions.
-Even the most modest ingredients are treated with utmost care and attention to detail, for an authentic expression of their flavour potential.

 A gastronomic champagne